-- 1. Bus Mastership Acquisition Phase.
-The WQSMD requests control of the bus.
-The processor arbitrates the request then initiates the transfer of bus mastership. - 2.
-Data Transfer Phase.
-The processor provides the controller with the following information utilising MSCP - block number on the disc, the number of bytes to transfer, and address in main memory, and if the operation is a read or write.
+1. Bus Mastership Acquisition Phase.
+The WQESD requests control of the bus.
+The processor arbitrates the request then initiates the transfer of bus mastership.

-3. Bus Mastership Relinquish Phase.
+- 2. Data Transfer Phase.
+The processor provides the controller with the following information utilising MSCP block number on the disc, the number of bytes to transfer, and address in main memory, and if the operation is a read or write. - 3.
+Bus Mastership Relinquish Phase.
 Bus mastership is relinquished after completing or aborting the data transfer cycle.

-For a detailed explanation of all Qbus functions the appropriate DEC manuals should be consulted.
+For a detailed description of the Qbus the appropriate DEC manual should be consulted.